ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 - Encrypt the screenshot with GPG/GPA.

-- Follow the provided .onion address to an onionshare file sharing site.
+- Follow the provided .onion address to the Onionshare file-sharing site.
 It should ask for a password, it is also provided.
 The site should say "Task 4 return box".

 ### Task 4 A) What to return on the website

-Upload an encrypted image file containing a screenshot of tails with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name and public key to decrypt the image.
+Upload an encrypted image file containing a screenshot of tails with your name and student ID visible to the provided OnionShare address, accompanied by a message containing your name and private key to decrypt the image.

 ### Task 4 B) Onionshare website